altMITgcm/MITgcm/doc/contributing/contributing.rst

    |     | :math:`var3` : **VAR1** ( :filelink:`WHERE_VAR3_DEFINED.h </model/inc/where_var3_defined.h>` )

+An example of a subroutine in/out admonition box in the documentation is :ref:`here <correction_step_sr_in-out>`.

-An example of a calling tree syntax is :filelink:`here </doc/discrete_algorithm/discret_algorithm.rst>`.
+An example of a calling tree in the documentation is :ref:`here <call-tree-press-meth>`.